sumbach/lkitching.github.io/_clojure_jvm/05_dependencies.md

 Most projects make use of external libraries, which often in turn declare dependencies of their own.
 As we've seen, manually managing these dependencies and putting them on the classpath rapidly becomes impractical, even for small projects.
 Maven allows projects to declare which libraries they depend on, and manages fetching these locally and constructing the required classpath.
-Dependencies are identified by a set of _co-ordinates_ which can be used to locate them within a repository they're published to.
+Dependencies are identified by a set of _coordinates_ which can be used to locate them within a repository they're published to.
 These consist of three main components:

 * Group - The entity or organisation responsible for maintaining and publishing the artifact.
 These are usually identified by a reversed domain name controlled by the publisher, such as `org.apache` or `com.google`.